sebfisch/explicit-sharing/index.md

   * The [tutorial] introduction explains how to use the interface of the library for explicit sharing.

-  * The application of this library to functional-logic programming like advocated by the [Curry] language can be most easily grasped [by example][FLP].
+  * The application of this library to functional logic programming like advocated by the [Curry] language can be most easily grasped [by example][FLP].